czhangy/UCLA-Major-Requirements/Misc/STATS-100A/notes.md

     - Let `X` be a random variable with density `f(x)`
     - Finding the expected value or variance of a linear function of a continuous random variable `g(x)` doesn't require knowing the probability distribution of `g(x)`; only the equation of `g(x)` is required and `f(x)`
-    - If we wanted to compute probabilities for the function fo the random variable, we will need the density of that function
+    - If we wanted to compute probabilities for the function of the random variable, we will need the density of that function
       - A more complicated topic is to find the actual density of that function of the random variable
     - If `X` has a density function `f(X)`, and if `U` is some function of `X`, then we find `F(u) = P(U <= u)` directly by integrating `f(X)` over the region for which `U <= u`
       - We can find the probability density function for `U` by differentiating `F(u)`